Registered Veterinary Technician

 - BIOL 100 (or the equivalent)

-If you are taking a prerequisite class during the application period and will complete
+If you are taking a prerequisite class during the application period and are on course

-the class with a "C" or better, this must be documented with a letter from your teacher.
+to complete the class with a "C" or better, this must be documented with a letter

 To apply for the Registered Veterinary Technician Program, submit a completed RVT

 program application.
-RVT program applications are available starting in April of each
+RVT program applications are available starting in February of

-year.
-Students will be notified by email when their application has been processed.
+each year.
+Students will be notified by email regarding acceptance into the program.

 The completed application packet is due in the Life & Physical Sciences office (bldg.